-- 14. Write a Python program to simulate two dimensional projectile motion of a body moving under gravity using Euler"s method. - 15.
+- 25. a) Write the syntax for the control statements if..elif...if and while in Python. - b) Write a program that tests whether a number is prime or not using while and if...else statements. - 26.
+Write a Python program to simulate two dimensional projectile motion of a body moving under gravity using Euler"s method. - 27.
 By the method of least squares, find the straight line that best fits the following data: